danielpearson90/vmacfeaturesearch/README.md

 Our pre-print is online here:

-> Pearson, D., Watson, P., Cheng, P., Most, S. (2019). *Overt attentional capture by reward-related stimuli overcomes inhibitory suppression*.
+> Pearson, D., Watson, P., Cheng, P., & Le Pelley, M. (2019). *Overt attentional capture by reward-related stimuli overcomes inhibitory suppression*.
 Name of journal/book, Accessed 24 Apr 2019.
 Online at <https://doi.org/xxx/xxx>

 ### How to cite

 Please cite this compendium as:

-> Pearson, D., Watson, P., Cheng, P., & Le Pelley, M. (2019.
+> Pearson, D., Watson, P., Cheng, P., & Le Pelley, M. (2019).
 Investigating attentional suppression of reward-related distractors.
 Retrieved from <https://osf.io/yrdzv>

 ### How to download or install